AAPL Stock Analysis

 AAPL's 200-day moving average has acted as support in every correction since 2016.
 Institutional buyers reliably step in at this level.

-AAPL's volume is too large for volume spikes to move the stock — but volume confirmation on breakouts above key resistance levels remains important.
+AAPL's volume is too large for volume spikes to move the stock.
+Volume confirmation on breakouts above key resistance levels still matters.

 APEX combines RSI, MACD, Fibonacci, Volume, and 4 more signals into one composite score in under 30 seconds.